workframes/Lite/docs/communication/gates.md

 # Gates
-Gates are a simply way of communicating to the client or the server.
+Gates are a simple way of communicating to the client or the server.

 ## Creating a Gate
 ```lua